TonyDeAlmeida/Start-here-java/README.md

-<p>Once defined the parametres required (remmeber upper in the document), the way to publish is always the same :</p>
+<p>Once defined the required parameters (remember upper in the document), the way to publish is always the same :</p>

 <p><u>Create your client</u></p>